Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: RESULTS AND DISCUSSION

-In Figure~2a we sketch the spin configuration and the respective interactions present in Mn$_{1.4}$PtSn.
+In Fig.~\ref{fig2}a, we sketch the spin configuration and the respective interactions present in Mn$_{1.4}$PtSn.
 The combination of DMI, induced by the D2d symmetry, FM and AFM interaction, is an ideal foundation for diverse magnetic textures \cite{Vir2019a}.
 We find that the physics of topological textures in Mn$_{1.4}$PtSn can be accurately modeled purely from the exchange interactions and magnetocrystalline anisotropy in three atomic layers of the two magnetic sublattices \cite{Goebel2021,Akosa2018, Caretta2018}.
 More significantly, the ratios of the exchange constants determine the underlying physics; therefore, we tuned the classical parameters in atomistic spin-dynamic simulations to clearly show the effects seen in the experiments.
-There are three sets of exchange interactions and DMI crucial for the stabilization of inplane ASKs in Mn$_{1.4}$PtSn.
-The first interaction, $J_1$ between the Mn(1) and Mn(2) sublattice, is the shortest magnetic distance and has the largest DMI.
-The second interaction, $J_2$ between magnetic sublattices of the same type and perpendicular to the $c$ axis, is ferromagnetic, i.e. the main interaction responsible for the Curie temperature.
-The interaction $J_3$ for the Mn sublattice Mn(2) at the $4d$ Wyckoff position is of AFM nature, and assists in the formation of the noncoplanar structure below $T_\mathrm{SR}$.
-These AFM and FM interactions compete to form double chiral spin-spirals in order to minimize the energy.
+There are three sets of exchange interactions and DMI crucial for the stabilization of in-plane ASKs in Mn$_{1.4}$PtSn.
+The first interaction, $J_1$ between the Mn(1) and Mn(2) sublattice, is ferromagnetic.
+It reaches along the shortest magnetic distance, where the DMI is strongest.
+The second ferromagnetic interaction, $J_2$ between magnetic sublattices of the same type and perpendicular to the $c$ axis, is the main interaction responsible for the Curie temperature.
+The interaction $J_3$ for the Mn sublattice Mn(2) at the Wyckoff position $4d$ is of AFM nature, and assists in the formation of the noncoplanar structure below $T_\mathrm{SR}$.
+These AFM and FM interactions compete to form double-chiral spin spirals in order to minimize the energy.
 The chirality degeneracy is lifted by the DMI.